StatusNULL/XAMPP-for-Windows/readme_en.txt

 (1) The MySQL server can be started by double-clicking (executing) mysql_start.bat.
 This file can be found in the same folder you installed XAMPP in, most likely this will be C:\xampp\.
 The exact path to this file is X:\xampp\mysql_start.bat, where "X" indicates the letter of the drive you unpacked XAMPP into.
 This batch file starts the MySQL server in console mode.
 The first intialization might take a few minutes.
 Do not close the DOS window or you'll crash the server!
-To stop the server, please use mysql_shutdown.bat, which is located in the same directory.
+To stop the server, please use mysql_stop.bat, which is located in the same directory.
+Or use the fine XAMPP Control Panel with double-click on "xampp-control.exe" for all these things!

-(2) To use the MySQL Daemon with "innodb" for better performance, please edit the "my" (or "my.cnf") file in the C:\xampp\mysql\bin directory or for services the c:\my.cnf for windows NT/2000/XP.
-In there, activate the "innodb_data_file_path=ibdata1:30M" statement.
-Attention, "innodb" is not recommended for 95/98/ME.
-To use MySQL as Service for NT / 2000 / XP, simply copy the "my" / "my.cnf" file to "C:\my", or "C:\my.cnf".
+(2) To use MySQL as Service for NT / 2000 / XP, simply copy the "my.ini" file to "C:\my.ini".
 Please note that this file has to be placed in C:\ (root), other locations are not permitted.
 Then execute the "mysql_installservice.bat" in the mysql folder.

 (3) MySQL starts with standard values for the user id and the password.
 The preset user id is "root", the password is "" (= no password).
 To access MySQL via PHP with the preset values, you'll have to use the following syntax: